jerryli27/TwinGAN/docs/use_your_dataset.md

 ## Use your converted tfrecord

 Now try your dataset out!
 Point `dataset_dir` to your dataset.
 For example if you want to train a PGGAN on your dataset, use the following command.
+Note this code is just an example.
+See [Train your model from scratch](training.md) for details on how to train the model.

 ```
 python image_generation.py